Terence Bennett - September 12, 2023

 Why is API Optimization Important?

 3. Cost Efficiency: API optimization can lead to resource savings.
 When APIs are inefficient, they consume more server resources, potentially resulting in higher infrastructure costs.
+By streamlining API performance, you can save on hosting expenses and make the most of your resources.

 6. Developer Productivity: Developers benefit from API optimization as well.
 Efficient APIs are easier to maintain and debug.
 Developers can spend less time addressing performance issues and more time developing new features and improving the overall quality of the application.